MatthewTrapani/Automated-Garage-Door-Opening-Using-AI/README.md

 Thank you Dr. Elahe Javadi for your guidenca and help!

 Thank you Teachable Machines for the easy to use website: https://teachablemachine.withgoogle.com/

+Watch The Teachable Machines Walkthrough with this link: https://www.youtube.com/watch?v=2LfdRR7Xt5c    - If that link is invalid search on youtube "Automated Garage Door Using Teachable Machines Guide Through"